 If you can’t afford a pressure washer or don’t have an outdoor tap, you might be wondering how to clean your outdoor paving.
 You can do it with white vinegar (costing less than £2) and a strong gardening brush.
 Mix half white vinegar and water together, let it sit for around 20 minutes and then scrub and rinse it away.

 3. Create stepping stones overnight using cake tins, just like Mrs Hinch

-Mrs Hinch is one of the UK’s most iconic ‘cleanfluencers’, but she has also been known to share gardening tips.
+Mrs Hinch is one of the UK’s most iconic ‘cleanfluencers’, with over 4.4 million followers on her popular Instagram @mrshinchhome, but she has also been known to share gardening tips.
 Taking a bag of cement and mixing with water with a large stick in a tub, she lined cake tins with clingfilm and carefully poured the cement into each in a recent Instagram story.
 She then popped spare kitchen tiles into the mix to create stepping stones and left to set until the next day to create DIY stepping stones.

 4. Don’t throw away spoiled milk, use it for your soil

 If your milk has started to spoil, don’t throw it away.
 Instead, use it for your garden.
 Mix the milk with your soil and add it to the top of your plants to act as a natural fertiliser, while also saving you money.

 5. Create ‘real wood’ garage doors with a paint kit in just three hours

 TikToker @karissaathome regularly shares DIY tips with more than 221,000 followers.
 But one of her videos demonstrates how you can create the illusion of real wood garage doors.
 Using three coats of Giani wood paint, in just three hours, Karissa created wood-effect doors and has even significantly improved the kerb appeal of her home.
 You can also add magnetic door handles to complete the ‘authentic’ look.